MESH-Research/knowledge-commons-works/README.md

 The file watching will continue until you stop it with CTRL-C. It will continue to occupy the terminal window where you started it.
 This means that you can see it respond and begin integrating changed files when it finds them.
 You can also see there any error or warning output from the build process--very helpful for debugging.

-### Adding new files or requirements
+> [!Note]

-The watch command will only pick up changes to files that already existed during the last Webpack build.
-If you add a new javascript or css (less) file, you need to again run the regular build script to include it in the build process.
+> The watch command will only pick up changes to files that already existed during the last Webpack build.
+If you add
+> - a new javascript file
+> - a new css (less) file
+> - a new node.js package requirement
+> then you need to again run the basic (slow) build script to include it in the build process.
+> After that you can run `invenio webpack run start` again to pick up changes on the fly.

 ### Adding new node.js packages to be included